/content/fplgp/us/en/northwest/help/payment-assistance.html

 • Proof of U.S. citizenship or permanent residence.

-LIHEAP and EHEAP programs are currently not available in all counties
+*NOTE: LIHEAP and EHEAP programs are currently not available in all counties

 Elderly Home Energy Assistance

-Florida's Emergency Home Energy Assistance for the Elderly Program (EHEAP) helps low-income households, with at least one person age 60 and older, when the households are experiencing a home energy emergency and are unable to pay their FPL bill.
-Households can receive this type financial assistance a maximum of twice a year – once during the heating season (October - March) and again during the cooling season (April - September).
+Florida's Emergency Home Energy Assistance for the Elderly Program (EHEAP) helps low-income households, with at least one-person age 60 and older, when the households are experiencing a home energy emergency and are unable to pay their FPL bill.
+Households can receive this type of financial assistance a maximum of twice a year – once during the heating season (October - March) and again during the cooling season (April - September).

 Eligibility for this program is determined by a local community agency designated by the Florida Department of Elder Affairs.